 Which One Is a Sentence?

 English Language Arts (ELA) - Kindergarten

-Sentence Rules Made Simple: Capital Letters & Punctuation
+Sentence Structure: Capital Letters & Punctuation

+Which One Is a Sentence?